Hi. It’s konkaz (@konkazuk) here.

-I had always thought that I was going to learn about the education system in the UK properly once I get enough time,
+I had always thought that I was going to learn about the education system in the UK properly once I get enough time…

-It has been successfully kept untouched until today, and now that my boy is going to the Secondary school from this September…and it means… “now is the time!!!“
+It has been successfully kept untouched until today, and now that my boy is going to secondary school from this September…and it means… “now is the time!!!“

 The overall flow of England’s education system

-Well… In England, an initial educational establishment where small children are sent to spend their time for playing, leaning, sleeping and struggling, while parents are at work,
+In England, an initial educational establishment where small children are sent to spend their time for playing, learning, sleeping and struggling, while parents are at work,

-The word “Nursery” is equivalent to “Hoiku-en” in Japan, and it is not compulsory to participate.
+“Nursery” is equivalent of “Hoiku-en” in Japan, and it is not compulsory to participate.

-You are only entitled to receive a support from the government, while your child is 3 & 4 years old (30 hours of free child care per week / 38 weeks of the year) 👉 for more information
+You are only entitled to receive a support “subsidy” [sʌbsədi] from the government, while your child is 3 & 4 years old (30 hours of free child care per week / 38 weeks of the year) 👉 for more information

 You can check your local nurseries with Oftsed (Office for Standards in Education)’s website.